fr0xk/Scripts/Markdown/trendfollowing.md

 $81 * 1.08³ = $102

-Considering all the challenges involved in achieving this, merely earning a $2 profit at best case will seem like a small reward.
+Considering all the challenges involved in achieving this, merely earning a $2 spread at best case will seem like a small reward.
 It's undoubtedly a tough task to accomplish.

 ## Further Reading